SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 To set up a manually created or existing project or a project that's part of a mono repository, see the instructions in the following sections.

 ### Adding pull request decoration to a manually created or existing project
-To add pull request decoration to a manually created or existing project, after you've updated your global ALM Integration settings as shown in the **Importing your Azure DevOps repositories into SonarQube** section above, set your project settings at **Project Settings > General Settings > Pull Request Decoration**.
+To add pull request decoration to a manually created or existing project, make sure your global ALM Integration settings are set as shown above in the **Importing your Azure DevOps repositories into SonarQube** section, and set the following project settings at **Project Settings > General Settings > Pull Request Decoration**:

 From here, set your: